revaturelabs/interviewquestions/InterviewSpecificQuestions2.0/CoreJava/NumbersAndStrings.md

 </details>

 ---
-23. do you understand immutable classes?
+23. What do you understand about immutable classes?

 <details><summary><b> Show Answer</b></summary>